DerSarco/appwrite-example/readme.md

 ![image](./readmeimg/12.png)

-And that's it!, once we finish this configuration our AppWrite backend in ready to go with our app.
-BUT we need to make some little configurations in our app.
+And that's it!, once we finish this configuration our AppWrite backend is ready to go with our Android app.
+BUT first we need to make some little configurations in our Android app.

-As i mention before we added the SDK dependency but we need to add this piece of XML code in our **manifest.xml**
+As I mention before we added the SDK dependency but we need to add this piece of XML code in our **manifest.xml** inside of **application tag**

 ```
   <!--This is from documentation, on scheme add android:scheme add your project id from AppWrite-->